 Attractions and Museums

-The Golf Preserve at Frankfort
+The Frankfort Commons

 Started as a Girl Scout camp in 1941 through the generosity of the George C. Cullom family, in 1947, the Girls Scouts invited the Boy Scouts to join them in operating the Camp.
 Offering camping, facility rental, Eagle Scout Disc Golf Course, Prairie Glass Observatory, hiking and a large playground, Camp Collum is the place to be for all of your outdoor activities!

 Red Barn Summer Theater

 Summer 2012 marks this Frankfort landmark’s 44th season of entertaining residents and visitors alike.
 Theater lovers can enjoy nine exciting weeks of live professional shows presented Wednesday – Saturday at 8:00 p.m. and every Sunday at 2:00 p.m.

 Located on the second floor of Old Stoney at 301 East Clinton Street, this local attraction offers tours, genealogy research, artifact preservation, a gift shop and plenty of research opportunities for students and those interested in learning more about Clinton County history.

 Events and Festivals

 Produced by the Frankfort Jaycees, the July 4th fireworks are a spectacle of lights and color in the sky for all ages.
 Come out to TPA Park at dusk and enjoy music provided by Shine 99 and WILO radio timed to the fireworks.
 For more information, call 654-5507.